somethingTacos/SetupAssistent/README.md

 # SetupAssistant -- repo name is spelled wrong and I'm not fixing that :P

+Archiving this, it's not happening.

-A Tool to help make repeat computer setups easier if you can't use Imaging.
+<strike>A Tool to help make repeat computer setups easier if you can't use Imaging.</strike>

-Not sure if or when this will be continued...
+<strike>Not sure if or when this will be continued...</strike> It won't be.